Cook Islands Online Cenotaph

 - Akatauina, TU | Cook Islands Online Cenotaph

-AkatauinaTU19322 2nd Rarotongan Contingent < Back Highest Rank: Private First Name/s (as per enlistment record) Akatauina Last Name or Only Name Given (as per enlistment record) TU Service Number and Regiment/Unit/Corps served in 19322 2nd Rarotongan Contingent Also Known As Tu AKATAUINA Tu AKETAUINA Tu TEKEITANA Tu TUKEITANA Ukaitaua AKETAUINA Date of Birth 1895 Place of Birth Atiu, Cook Islands Date of Death 26/03/1924 Place of Death Rarotonga, Cook Islands Death Registration Number Unknown Headstone/Grave Location Behind the Cook Islands Christian Church, Avarua, Rarotonga, Cook Islands Next of Kin Akatauina (father), Atiu, Cook Islands Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE21345296 Additional Information Enlisted 1 July 1916 and was posted to the Rarotongan Company 4 January 1918.
+AkatauinaTU19322 2nd Rarotongan Contingent < Back Highest Rank Private First Name/s (as per enlistment record) Akatauina Last Name or Only Name Recorded (as per enlistment record) TU Service Number and Regiment/Unit/Corps served with 19322 2nd Rarotongan Contingent Also known as Tu AKATAUINA Tu AKETAUINA Tu TEKEITANA Tu TUKEITANA Ukaitaua AKETAUINA Date of Birth 1895 Place of Birth Atiu, Cook Islands Date of Death 26/03/1924 Place of Death Rarotonga, Cook Islands Death Registration Number Unknown Headstone/Grave Location Behind the Cook Islands Christian Church, Avarua, Rarotonga, Cook Islands Next of Kin Akatauina (father), Atiu, Cook Islands Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE21345296 Additional Information Enlisted 1 July 1916 and was posted to the Rarotongan Company 4 January 1918.
 Discharged 20 March 1919 after serving with the NZEF for a total of two years and 255 days.
 Cook Islands Roll of Honour Board records his name as 'T. Aketauina'.
 Listed on the Atiu cenotaph as 'Akatauina Tu'.
 Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next

-- John, ROPU | Cook Islands Online Cenotaph

-PuipuiMAKA84527 4th Rarotongan Contingent < Back Highest Rank: Private First Name/s (as per enlistment record) Puipui Last Name or Only Name Given (as per enlistment record) MAKA Service Number and Regiment/Unit/Corps served in 84527 4th Rarotongan Contingent Also Known As Date of Birth 25 years of age on enlistment Place of Birth Atiu, Cook Islands Date of Death 19/03/1956 Place of Death Atiu, Cook Islands Death Registration Number ATIU19560024 Headstone/Grave Location Areora, Atiu, Cook Islands Next of Kin Maka (father) and Tikiata (mother), Tikiata Aukino (sister) Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE20678391 Additional Information Attested 12 June 1918 in Rarotonga and enlisted 10 July 1918 at Narrow Neck Military Training Camp Auckland New Zealand.
-Discharged 7 December 1918.
-Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next

-- Turangatai, KAKAO | Cook Islands Online Cenotaph
+- Tinirau, RANGIMAKEA | Cook Islands Online Cenotaph

-TurangataiKAKAO60735 3rd Rarotongan Contingent < Back Highest Rank: Private First Name/s (as per enlistment record) Turangatai Last Name or Only Name Given (as per enlistment record) KAKAO Service Number and Regiment/Unit/Corps served in 60735 3rd Rarotongan Contingent Also Known As Date of Birth 34 years of age on enlistment Place of Birth Mangaia, Cook Islands Date of Death 2/10/1948 Place of Death Mangaia, Cook Islands Death Registration Number MANG19480018 Headstone/Grave Location Military headstone memorial in Ivirua CICC grounds, Ivirua, Mangaia, Cook Islands.
-Burial location unknown.
-Next of Kin Rimaongo (sister), Mangaia Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE9960025 Additional Information Attested in Rarotonga 12 February 1918 and enlisted at Narrow Neck Training Camp Auckland New Zealand 12 March 1918.Embarked 13 June 1918 for Egypt.
-Disembarked 4 August 1918 at Suez.
+TinirauRANGIMAKEA60730 3rd Rarotongan Contingent < Back Highest Rank Private First Name/s (as per enlistment record) Tinirau Last Name or Only Name Recorded (as per enlistment record) RANGIMAKEA Service Number and Regiment/Unit/Corps served with 60730 3rd Rarotongan Contingent Also known as Tinirau Rangi MAKEA Date of Birth 19 years of age on enlistment Place of Birth Rarotonga, Cook Islands Date of Death 03/01/1962 (as per military headstone) Place of Death Rarotonga, Cook Islands Death Registration Number Unknown Headstone/Grave Location Arorangi, Rarotonga, Cook Islands Next of Kin Rangimakea (father), Avarua, Rarotonga Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE19570933 Additional Information Enlisted in Rarotonga 4 February 1918.
+Embarked on SS Manuka at Wellington 13 June 1918 and disembarked Sydney 24 June 1918.
+Embarked on SS Port Lyttleton at Sydney 24 June 1918, and disembarked Suez 4 August 1918.
 Posted to the Rarotongan Company 18 September 1918.
-Embarked for New Zealand on SS Malta 14 December 1918 and discharged 20 March 1919.
+Returned to New Zealand on SS Malta 14 December 1918 and discharged 20 March 1919.
 Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next

-- Paku, TEARIKI | Cook Islands Online Cenotaph
+- Ngaingatara, TOTOAERE | Cook Islands Online Cenotaph

-PakuTEARIKI19311 2nd Rarotongan Contingent < Back Highest Rank: Private First Name/s (as per enlistment record) Paku Last Name or Only Name Given (as per enlistment record) TEARIKI Service Number and Regiment/Unit/Corps served in 19311 2nd Rarotongan Contingent Also Known As Teariki PAKU Paku Teariki KAOKORE Date of Birth 1896 Place of Birth Atiu, Cook Islands Date of Death 01/03/1954 Place of Death Atiu, Cook Islands Death Registration Number ATIU19540029 Headstone/Grave Location Ngatiarua, Atiu, Cook Islands Next of Kin Ratapu (mother), Atiu, Cook Islands Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE11214095 Additional Information Enlisted in Rarotonga 1 July 1916 and disembarked 1916 ex SS Malwa at Suez 27 December 1916.
-Employed with the New Zealand Mounted Rifle Bde Training Regiment and Base Depot.
-Embarked on SS Malta for New Zealand 14th December 1918 and discharged 20 March 1919.
-Cook Islands Roll of Honour board at RSA Rarotonga records name as 'T PAKU'.
-Listed on the Atiu cenotaph as 'TEARIKI PAKU'.
+NgaingataraTOTOAERE84570 4th Rarotongan Contingent < Back Highest Rank Private First Name/s (as per enlistment record) Ngaingatara Last Name or Only Name Recorded (as per enlistment record) TOTOAERE Service Number and Regiment/Unit/Corps served with 84570 4th Rarotongan Contingent Also known as Totoroaere NGAINGATARA Date of Birth 26 years of age on enlistment Place of Birth Mangaia, Cook Islands Date of Death 18/07/1935 (as per military headstone) Place of Death Rarotonga, Cook Islands Death Registration Number Unknown Headstone/Grave Location Matavera, Rarotonga, Cook Islands Next of Kin Totoaere (father), Raeka (mother) Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE24372675 Additional Information Atested in Rarotonga 10 June 1918 and enlisted at Narrow Neck Military Training Camp 12 July 1918.
+Discharged 7 December 1918 due to the signing of the Armistice that ended WWI.
+Headstone states that he died in Rarotonga on 18 July 1935 which could be an incorrect date as other documents record another date.
 Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next

+- Teariki, KAROTAUA | Cook Islands Online Cenotaph

+TearikiKAROTAUA19350 2nd Rarotongan Contingent < Back Highest Rank Private First Name/s (as per enlistment record) Teariki Last Name or Only Name Recorded (as per enlistment record) KAROTAUA Service Number and Regiment/Unit/Corps served with 19350 2nd Rarotongan Contingent Also known as Te Ariki KAROTAUA Teariki KAROTANA Te Ariki KAROTANA Date of Birth 1896 Place of Birth Rarotonga, Cook Islands Date of Death 28/12/1954 Place of Death Rarotonga, Cook Islands Death Registration Number RARO19540079 Headstone/Grave Location Beside the Cook Islands Christian Church, Avarua, Rarotonga, Cook Islands Next of Kin Terangi Tepuretu (wife), Tekiiono (father) Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE10887380 Additional Information Enlisted 1 July 1916 in Rarotonga and disembarked from SS Malwa at Suez 27 December 1916.
+Posted to Rarotongan Company 7 April 1917 and to the Heavy Battery, Royal Artillery from 5 October to 8 November 1917.
+Admitted to 33rd Casualty Clearing Station with Scarlet Fever on 2 August 1918 and then transferred to 48th Stationary Hospital, Gaza 3 August 1918 and to the 44th Stationary Hospital 10 September 1918 and to the Military Infection Hospital, Chanbra 11 September 1918.
+Admitted to the New Zealand Aotea Convalescent Home from 14 September to 21 September 1918.
+Embarked on SS Malta 14 December 1918 for New Zealand and was discharged 20 March 1919.
+Also served in the Cook Islands Local Defence Force (Home Guard) during World War Two: https://www.nzdf.mil.nz/media-centre/news/nzdf-and-researchers-confirm-85-cook-islands-soldiers-eligible-for-second-world-war-service-medals/ https://www.abc.net.au/pacific/programs/pacificbeat/cook-islands-war-medals-/106085358 Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next

-- Peru, KAIVARI | Cook Islands Online Cenotaph
+- Teariki, PURI | Cook Islands Online Cenotaph

-PaoraTEKII5th Rarotongan Contingent < Back Highest Rank: Private First Name/s (as per enlistment record) Paora Last Name or Only Name Given (as per enlistment record) TEKII Service Number and Regiment/Unit/Corps served in 5th Rarotongan Contingent Also Known As Paora Tekii VARU Date of Birth 20/10/1897 (as per headstone) Place of Birth Aitutaki, Cook Islands Date of Death 09/04/1980 Place of Death Rarotonga, Cook Islands Death Registration Number RARO19800017 Headstone/Grave Location Nikao, Rarotonga, Cook Islands Next of Kin Tekii Varu (father), Maria Tekii (mother), Ngatupuna Matara Aiteina (wife) Link to Online Service Record Additional Information The 5th Rarotongan Contingent disembarked in Wellington 6 November 1918 and were discharged 13 November at Trentham Military Training Camp due to the signing of the Armistice on November 11 1918 that ended World War One.
-No online war service record Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next
+TearikiPURI60757 3rd Rarotongan Contingent < Back Highest Rank Private First Name/s (as per enlistment record) Teariki Last Name or Only Name Recorded (as per enlistment record) PURI Service Number and Regiment/Unit/Corps served with 60757 3rd Rarotongan Contingent Also known as Date of Birth 20 years of age on enlistment Place of Birth Rarotonga, Cook Islands Date of Death 02/06/1973 Place of Death Rarotonga, Cook Islands Death Registration Number RARO19730036 Headstone/Grave Location Kaena Cemetery, Aroa, Arorangi, Rarotonga, Cook Islands Next of Kin Teariki Puri (father), Ataataivi (mother), Marie Cadousteau (wife) Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE19561929 Additional Information Attested in Rarotonga 4 February 1918 and enlisted at Narrow Neck Military Training Camp Auckland New Zealand 12 March 1918.
+Disembarked at Suez 4 August 1918.
+Posted to Rarotongan Company 15 November 1918.
+Sailed from Beirut to Alexandria 17-19 November 1918.
+Embarked for New Zealand on SS Malta 14 December 1918 and discharged 20 March 1919.
+Unmarked grave (April 2024) Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next